SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 ![[Pasted image 20210303111558.png]]

-The spectrum did depend on temperature
+The light spectrum did depend on temperature, so what happened?
+Why is everything hot?